kellymitok/LearnGit/README.md

 # LearnGit
 Repository to test how we learn Git and GitHub

-We do this in R-Club in early 2024
+We do this in R-Club in January 2024